What’s the story of the blog? When and why did you start the blog?

 Last, what value do you believe in?
 What makes you who you are now?

 There is so much negativity in the world right now, I’d like to shine a positive light.
 I recently worked with PBS on a series they were premiering EARTH-A New Wild.
 I was thrilled to be a part of it because it presented the struggle of climate change in a positive light.
 It is not all doom and gloom.
-Small actions can make a difference and it is my hope that readers visiting Green With Renvy will be inspired to perhaps visit a place that was not on their radar screen and help a struggling economy, eat and buy local at home and abroad, or take their own small steps to renovate their lifestyle in some way to make a difference.
+Small actions can make a difference.
+It is my hope that readers visiting Green With Renvy will be inspired to perhaps visit a place that was not on their radar screen and help a struggling economy, eat and buy local at home and abroad, or take their own small steps to renovate their lifestyle in some way to make a difference.